arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

-# Creating a Basic Face Filter
+# Creating a Basic Face Filter With OpenMV
 In this tutorial you will build a MicroPython application with OpenMV that uses the Portenta Vision Shield to detect faces and overlay them with a custom image, in this case, a smiley.
 Think of it as building your own camera filter that puts a smile on every face it detects.
 This tutorial is based on the face detection example that comes with the OpenMV IDE.

 ## What You Will Learn